Everything PR News

 • Do not fail to disclose paid partnerships.
 Transparency is a legal requirement under FTC guidelines and an ethical baseline.

 How to fix it.
 Choose influencers whose personal brand, values, and interests align with your product.
 Work with influencers who are passionate about what they are promoting.
-Always ensure paid partnerships are clearly marked.
+Ensure paid partnerships are clearly marked.

 2. Neglecting to Research the Influencer's Audience

 Why it is a mistake.
-High follower counts do not necessarily translate to engagement or sales, especially when the audience is not a fit.
-Partnering with an influencer whose followers do not resonate with your brand leads to low engagement, wasted spend, and poor campaign performance.
+High follower counts do not translate to engagement or sales when the audience is not a fit.
+Partnering with an influencer whose followers do not resonate with your brand produces low engagement, wasted spend, and poor performance.
+The full math on why mid-tier and micro-influencers beat mega-influencers is in Micro-Influencer Marketing.

 What not to do: